-When you talk about line of business software, you are typically talking about the unique applications that your business uses to manage their business.
+When you talk about lines of business software, you are typically talking about the unique applications that your business uses to manage its business.
 In the retail space, line of business software would typically refer to your Point of Sale (POS), or Point of Purchase (POP) software.
 This month we will talk about how businesses implement their POS software and how it works to manage different aspects of a retail business.

 Point of Sale

 A POS software is several different pieces of software rolled into one.
 The most crucial part of the software is a retail management software that includes several tools that the modern retailer can use to help their business function fluidly.
 The modern POS includes a payment management system, which provides a retailer a tool to accept payments from customers and integrated tools that provide the ability for the organization to run and analyze reports.

 The typical POS software system is run through workstations that have integrated touchscreen displays and a printer.
 Depending on the size of the store or retail organization, the POS systems’ data is run from a central server.
 For very small retailers, this system could be one single workstation, but as retailers add POS terminals–and even other locations–the infrastructure supporting these systems gets more dynamic, and therefore requires more capital investment than smaller retailers.

 Managing inventory is a major part of running a retail business.
 After all, if your customer’s demand for a certain product isn’t met, they will look elsewhere for that particular product.
 To ensure that inventory is managed properly, businesses will use an inventory control system.
 An inventory control system is software that tracks the amount of products you have on hand, alerts management when a product gets low, and also provides a great resource for managers to see which products are viable and which are expendable.